-Promotion of Measures for Realizing a Society of Harmonious - Amending the Immigration Control Act in order to Resolve Promote measures to realize a society of harmonious coexistence with foreign nationals On April 1, 2019, the Immigration Bureau of the Ministry of Justice reorganized into the Immigration Services Agency of Japan, an external bureau of the Ministry of Justice, with the novel mission of improving the environment to receive foreign residents for the realization of a society of harmonious coexistence with foreign nationals, in addition to addressing the issues of smooth and strict immigration examinations, proper management of foreign residents, and prompt and protection of refugees.
-On January, 2021, the "Ministerial Conference on the Acceptance and Coexistence of Foreign Nationals" (referred to below as "Ministerial Conference") decided to convene the "Advisory Panel of Experts for the Realization of a Society of Harmonious Coexistence with Foreign Nationals" to study the ideal form of a society of harmonious coexistence with foreign nationals, assess the medium- to long-term issues to address toward the realization of such a society, and provide recommendations to the Ministerial Conference.
-The opinion compiled by the Advisory Panel was submitted to the Minister of Justice, co-chair of the Ministerial Conference, on November 29 of the same year.
-Based on this report, at a meeting of relevant ministers in June 2022, the "Roadmap for the Realization of a Society of Harmonious Coexistence with Foreign Nationals" was adopted (and partially revised in June 2023), outlining Japan's vision for a society of harmonious coexistence with foreign nationals as well as medium- and long-term issues that need to be addressed in order to realize such as society.
-It was also decided that the government would work as one to further promote the creation of an environment for realizing a society of harmonious coexistence with foreign nationals.
+Promotion of Measures for Realizing a Society of Harmonious Coexistence with Foreign Nationals On April 1, 2019, the Immigration Bureau of the Ministry of Justice reorganized into the Immigration Services Agency of Japan, an external bureau of the Ministry of Justice, with the novel mission of improving the environment to receive foreign residents for the realization of a society of harmonious coexistence with foreign nationals, in addition to addressing the issues of smooth and strict immigration examinations, proper management of foreign residents, and prompt protection of refugees.
+The compiled opinion statement of the "Advisory Panel of Experts for the Realization of a Society of Harmonious Coexistence with Foreign Nationals" was submitted to the Minister of Justice in November 2021, who serves as co-chair of the Ministerial Conference (a council whose members are ministers from relevant ministries and agencies).
+Based on this opinion statement, the Ministerial Conference in June 2022 adopted the "Roadmap for the Realization of a Society of Harmonious Coexistence with Foreign Nationals," outlining Japan's vision for a society of harmonious coexistence, as well as mediumand long-term issues that need to be addressed in order to realize such a society.
+The roadmap was partially revised in June 2024.
+It was also decided that the government would work as one to further promote the creation of an environment for the Realization of a society of harmonious coexistence with foreign nationals.

-Counselling for foreign residents Consultation counter at Foreign Residents Support Center Main measures being implemented by the Immigration Services Agency OLIFE IN HARMONY PROMOTION MONTH In order to realize a society of harmonious coexistence with foreign nationals, it is important that all people living in Japan deepen their interest in and understanding of the necessity and meaningfulness of creating such a society.
-Starting from 2024, the Ministry of Justice has designated January as "Life in Harmony Promotion Month", an awareness month related to harmonious coexistence with foreign nationals.
-During this period, various promotional and educational activities and events are held to foster awareness aimed at realizing a society of harmonious coexistence, including the month's central event, the "All Together Festival".
+Counseling for foreign residents

+Consultation counter at Foreign Residents Support Center

+See here for more information on the Roadmap for the Realization of a Society of Harmonious Coexistence with Foreign Nationals.
+Main measures being implemented by the Immigration Services Agency LIFE IN HARMONY PROMOTION MONTH In order to realize a society of harmonious coexistence with foreign nationals, it is important that all people living in Japan deepen their interest in and understanding of the necessity and meaningfulness of creating such a society.
+Starting from 2024, the Ministry of Justice and Immigration Services Agency has designated January as "LIFE IN HARMONY PROMOTION MONTH," an awareness month related to harmonious coexistence with foreign nationals.
+During this period, various promotional and educational activities and events are held to foster awareness aimed at realizing a society of harmonious coexistence, including the "ALL TOGETHER FESTIVAL," an event that was the highlight of the month.
+See here for more information on LIFE IN HARMONY PROMOTION MONTH.

+Immigration inspector experience booth

+Information necessary for daily life

-ALL TOGETHER FESTIVAL Coexistence with Foreign Nationals/ the Issues of Deportation Evasion and Long-term Detention OGuidebook on Living and Working The Immigration Services Agency, with cooperation from a wide range of sections of the government, compiled the Guidebook on Living and Working, which provides the basic information (residency procedures, labor-related laws, social insurance, crime prevention, traffic safety, etc.) necessary for safe and secure daily life and for the employment of foreign residents in Japan.
-The guidebook can be seen on the "A Daily Life Support Portal for Foreign Nationals" page on the agency's website in 16 languages (Japanese [including plain Japanese], English, Chinese, Korean, Spanish, Portuguese, Vietnamese, Nepalese, Thai, Indonesian, Burmese [Myanmar language], Khmer [Cambodian], Filipino, Mongolian, Turkish, and Ukrainian)
+The Immigration Services Agency, with cooperation from a wide range of sections of the government, compiled the "Guidebook on Living and Working," which provides the basic information (residency procedures, labor-related laws, social insurance, crime prevention, traffic safety, etc.) necessary for safe and secure daily life and for the employment of foreign residents in Japan.
+The guidebook is available on the "Daily Life Support